The evolution of blockchain.

 How Gilder is different

 The Gilder metaledger contains no private data, at all.
 There are no wallet IDs to target, no public keys to crack, and no histories to scrutinize.
+Transactions require minimal computation, less than what is required to load a single web page.
 Assets (coins) secured on the ledger become ideally suited for standard real-world financial functions such as insurance, escrow, lending, auditing, and trusteeship.
-Third parties can direct transactions, without ever taking possession of the assets themselves.

 How can I participate?